 The Clerk is responsible for ensuring that the elective information is correct on One45.
-If an elective is incorrect or missing, please contactugme.electives@usask.caugme.electives@usask.ca.
+If an elective is incorrect or missing, please contact ugme.electives@usask.ca.
 Clerks are required to complete an External Electives Check-in Form in their One45 To Dos for all international electives.
 Clerks may be required to purchase additional malpractice insurance depending on the elective location (Refer to article 15.
 Insurance for more details).
-Extra funding opportunities may exist through the

-Division of Social Accountability in the form of research and travel awards.
+Extra funding opportunities may exist through the Division of Social Accountability in the form of research and travel awards.
 Please contact the Division of Social Accountability Office for inquiries and/or additional information.

 The Clerk is responsible for ensuring an Elective Assessment form is completed by the preceptor(s).
 Clerks must first set up a temporary account for external assessors by submitting a ticket: https://teamdynamix.usask.ca/TDClient/33/Portal/KB/ArticleDet?ID=115.
 Once the temporary account has been set up, the Clerk can then distribute the assessment to the preceptor(s) from their One45 To Dos.
 Clerks will be notified within 2 weeks of the end date of the elective if an Elective Assessment form has not been received.
 It is their responsibility to ensure the assessment has been completed within 4 weeks of the elective end date.
 If no assessment is completed, then it will be considered a failed elective and no credit will be granted.
-The Clerk is responsible for completing the appropriate elective evaluation within 4 weeks of the elective end date and submitting it on One45.
+Clerks who have completed an international elective are given the opportunity to submit an anonymous evaluation of their experiences within 4 weeks of the elective's end.